-We know that during this time, restaurants have been ordered to close dining rooms and are advised to only open for takeout and delivery.
-As a result, we encourage affected policy holders who are delivering food for their restaurant to contact us to discuss the coverage options available.
-This coverage would not apply if deliveries are made via third party apps and services like UberEats, Skip the Dishes and Instacart.
+We know that during this time, restaurants have been ordered to close dining rooms and are advised to open only for takeout and delivery.
+As a result, we encourage affected policy-holders who are delivering food for their restaurant to contact us to discuss the coverage options available.
+This coverage would not apply if deliveries are made via third party apps and services, like UberEats, Skip the Dishes and Instacart.

 Can I use my own vehicle to deliver meals, groceries or prescription drugs during the pandemic?

-If you’re volunteering or helping a neighbour by delivering takeout meals, groceries or prescriptions your policy provides coverage for this.
+If you’re volunteering or helping a neighbour by delivering takeout meals, groceries or prescriptions, your policy provides coverage for this.
 If you’re making food deliveries as the owner or employee of a restaurant, please contact us to review your coverage options.